 Assyria was a fearsome superpower at the time.
 The armies of King Sennacherib were massive.
 They could not be beaten by any physical army, and they struck terror in nations!
 And they began to move on the cities of Judah (2 Chronicles 32:1).
 The Jews were greatly outnumbered and had no hope of withstanding this daunting enemy.

 To understand how terrifying the Assyrian army must have been to the Jews, think about the modern descendants of the Assyrians under Adolf Hitler.
 Hitler’s goal was to exterminate every Jew in Europe and eventually the world.
 His fanatical anti-Semitism stemmed from his hatred for God!
 God entrusted the Jews to preserve His oracles and the Hebrew calendar, so Satan used Hitler to try to wipe them out.
-Hitler nearly succeeded, killing 6 million Jews in concentration camps and causing the deaths of 60 million people in World War ii.
+Hitler nearly succeeded, killing 6 million Jews and causing the deaths of 60 million people in World War ii.
 The Bible says the Assyrian war machine will be far more destructive the next time around.
 We can see that prophecy borne out in the proliferation and scale of the advanced weaponry that exists today.

 But Hezekiah responded to this crisis by turning to God and crying out for deliverance (2 Kings 19:1-2).
 He also became close friends with the Prophet Isaiah.
 Not many national leaders look to men of God as this king did.
 Hezekiah put this hopeless situation completely into God’s hands.